About the Authors

 Our second book was Poetry for Beginners, was written in 2003.
 It is a supplementary enrichment text for teaching writing, specifically with analysis and imitation of poetry in mind.
 Both of these books were field tested prior to publication by several home educating parents from the Trivium-at-Home group.
 At this point Carolyn Vance joined us as editor-in-chief.

 2004 saw the publication of Homer, the second book in the main series.
 About this same time, Kathy Weitz, a homeschool mom and fan of our books, was beginning to make up her own workbooks to ease the preparation work for teaching her students using the Classical Writing series.
-Kathy showed us her workbooks, we were totally impressed.
+Kathy showed Lene and Tracy her workbooks, and they were impressed.
 In 2005, she joined our team, and with blazing speed had Student Workbooks and Instructor’s Guides with answer keys ready.
 In addition, she put together long asked-for workbooks for Harvey’s Elementary Grammar.

 In 2005, Tracy decided that it was necessary to step back from writing and developing Classical Writing books due to family committments, but she remains an integral part of the team as Lene’s consultant and first field tester.